 Vicodin (5mg, 7.5mg, 10mg/300mg)

 Each Vicodin tablet has 300 mg of acetaminophen and comes in three different dosage levels of hydrocodone—5 mg, 7.5 mg and 10 mg.
+Depending on the patient’s needs, Vicodin is usually prescribed within the range of 300mg to 750mg.
 It is generally prescribed for one tablet taken every 4 to 6 hours, though addicts may take much higher doses.

-Up to 131 million Americans were, oftentimes unnecessarily, prescribed Vicodin in 2011.
+Up to 131 million Americans were prescribed Vicodin in 2011, often unnecessarily.

 Norco (7mg, 10mg/325mg)